antmd/graph-tool/doc/gt_format.rst

     ``python::object``           ``8 + length``       ``0x0e``
     ========================     ===================  ========

-The value type is followed by a string (8 byte length + length bytes) containing the name of the property map.
 The values of the property map follow in the order of the vertex indexes (for vertex properties) or in the same order in which the edges appear in the preceding adjacency list (for edge properties).
 For graph properties only one value follows.
 Strings and vectors are encoded with a length prefix of 8 bytes (``uint64_t``) followed by a sequence of that size with the appropriate element size.
 The elements of ``vector<string>`` are encoded as pairs of (8 byte length, bytes) as usual.
 Values of type ``python::object`` are encoded just as strings, with the string content encoded or decoded via :mod:`pickle`.

 .. code-block:: none